-Though we’ve heard about Iraq on the news almost every night for the last ten years, when we sit back and think about the country, its people and life there apart from the War, what do we really know?
-Maybe after all this time we can locate Iraq on a world map, but before we embark on our tour, let’s take an extra moment to do something we may not have done since the early days of the War, or, maybe it’s something we haven’t done ever….
-Let’s sit down and take a look at a map of Iraq.
+Before we embark on our music class tour, let’s take a moment to do something few of us did in all the years of war….
+Let’s stop for a moment and take a good long look at a map of Iraq.
 Let’s go with this one from PBS that indicates some of the nation’s religious and ethnic demographics….
 (Maybe that’s something the British should have done before bringing in the Hashemite Monarchy in the ’20s….)

 What this see is a country in four divisible sections: